 Walking around, do shopping a bit or window shopping maybe.
-Campo Pequeno was our choice of that day enjoying the ambiance inside the mall, roaming and browsing around the stores, walk a bit and eat.
+Campo Pequeno was our choice of that day enjoying the ambiance inside, roaming and browsing around the stores, walk a bit and eat.

-Startled by the prices of food, you can eat a complete meal from 6 euros and above, I was feeling excited calculating the price into “pesos” Philippine currency I’d thought that this is the most cheapest city among all european cities I’ve been.
+Startled by the prices of food, you can eat a complete meal from 6 euros and above, I was feeling excited calculating the price into “pesos” Philippine currency I’d thought that this is the cheapest city among all European cities I’ve been.

 Kababayan Restaurant, Lisbon

-Late night was reserved for my petit stomach, especial treatment of Filipino foods that I’ve missed.
-Thanks to the Filipina lady I met in the City of Fatima who recommends me to come over in this majestic yet simple Filipino traditional restaurant in Lisbon, it is located at Rua Marqeus Fronteira not that hard to find.
+Late night reserved for my petite stomach, special treatment of Filipino foods that I’ve missed.
+Thanks to the Filipina woman I met in the City of Fatima.
+Who recommends me to come over in this majestic yet simple Filipino traditional restaurant in Lisbon.
+At Rua Marques Fronteira not that hard to find.

 Our Delicious Food

-We ordered some special Filipino dishes, since we have already ate a lot from the previous place.
+We ordered some special Filipino dishes since we have already eaten a lot from the previous place.